zumasys/docs/site/docs/jbase/installing-the-odbc-jedi-on-linux&unix/README.md

 View release notes?
 No
 ```

 6. You will be prompted with the following *DSN* fields to fill out.
 The installer will use the data entered into these fields to attempt to connect to a valid data source.
+If you don't yet have one, you will need to set one up.

 ```
 CSV directory: